 I met Becky in the supermarket dairy aisle; a vivacious 40-something, born and raised locally.
 I’d seen her around, but we’d never met before Ed reappeared.
 I asked how my old friend was.
 “Not so good,” she said.
 “Still can’t sleep.
 And he really struggles with ANZAC Day.
 He won’t see a doctor.
 I’m hoping he’ll finally talk to other Vets.”
 Becky stared blankly at the shelves of milk.
 “What else can I do?
 I love that man.”
 A self-conscious smile and she turns away.
 I head home thinking of Ed and the upcoming old-soldier reunions across Australia and New Zealand.

 Ed’s an old school friend, us both from the other side of town.
 With the coming of conscription, I missed `The Draft’ by one day, gravitating toward anti-war rallies and well-stacked, skinny girls in tight jeans and tees.
-Ed had wandered up north, picking fruit at first, then somehow ending up in Sydney.
+Ed had wandered up north, picking fruit at first, then somehow ended up in Sydney.
 Next thing I heard, he’d joined the army and gone to Viet Nam.
-Becky is Ed’s wife number 3; of 4yrs now.
+Becky is Ed’s wife number three; of four years now.

 That night I readied my clothes for an early morning start, Ed having asked me to join him for the annual ANZAC Dawn Remembrance Service at the Melbourne Shrine.
 I settle at the computer, and with the bills paid, surf the web searching the ANZAC legend.

-In 1914 the Australian Commonwealth had existed for only 13 years, the Prime Minister declaring “If the Old Country is at war, so are we”, and the opposition pledging Britain “our last man and our last shilling”.
+In 1914 the Australian Commonwealth had existed for only thirteen years, the Prime Minister declaring “If the Old Country is at war, so are we”, and the opposition pledging Britain “our last man and our last shilling”.
 Turkey joins Germany, and the Russians convince the Allies to tackle the Turks.
-British commanders conclude Gallipoli to be “open to landing on very easy terms” and at 2.30am 25th April 1915, the Anzacs land on the Gallipoli shore; some as young as 14yrs old.
-The Turks are ready; the Anzacs cut to pieces, and by 2pm the plan has failed, resulting in a terrible stalemate for over 8-months, the British finally ordering an evacuation.
+British commanders conclude Gallipoli to be “open to landing on very easy terms” and at 2.30am 25th April 1915, the Anzacs land on the Gallipoli shore; some as young as fourteen years old.
+The Turks are ready; the Anzacs cut to pieces, and by 2pm the plan has failed, resulting in a terrible stalemate for over eight months, the British finally ordering an evacuation.

 There’s an old photograph and I rub my eyes.
 The picture’s faded black and white, a hairline tear running from top to bottom.
 There’s a young man on the right, his unlined face in soft profile, WW1 heavy jacket and boots, buttoned down collar and pockets.
 He’s sitting stiffly, slightly side on.
 A medal hangs from his neck and he holds it loosely in one hand; the other arm around a young lad to the left, sitting on table.
 The uniformed boy is a soldier miniature of his father, his legs hanging casually against his father’s knee.
 Both faces are close; the boy engrossed and gazing down at his father’s medal.
 The father’s eyes are covered with black eye patches.
 I wonder what he’s saying, this casualty of Gallipoli.